Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## 159 104

 Great, it worked!
-Now, each one of the groups is presented by its own binary variable.
-We could, for example, simply estimate four separate regression models, each including one independent binary variable.
+Now, each group is represented by its own binary variable.
+We could, for example, estimate four separate regression models, each including a single independent binary variable.
 That would allow us to examine the association between region and rates of violence!

 True, that would… but that’s not very efficient.
 After all, we had to manually create four separate binary variables and then would need to run four separate linear regression models.
 Not exactly an easy solution.